-- Toilets – there is no facilities to use in Dean Village (there are some in the gallery museum that’s free admission, but I’d always encourage to donate) so make sure you go before you visit!
+- Toilets – there are no facilities to use in Dean Village (there are some in the gallery museum that is free admission, but I’d always encourage you to donate) so make sure you go before you visit!

 - Residential Area – remember that although this is a pretty place, people do live here (lucky things)!
 So, make sure to not disturb the residents.

 - Parking – forget it.
 Sometimes there may be a space or two up the hill but if you head on down to the main part of the village at the bottom, you’ll find no space and it’s hard to turn around as it’s a dead end.
 My advice, walk, get the bus, or park up the top roads and walk down.